therealOfarah/Omar-s-Portfolio/README.md

 # Omar-s-Portfolio
-This is my Portolfio which showcases my ability to use HTML,CSS and Javascript
+This is my Portolfio which showcases my ability to use HTML,CSS and Javascript Heres the link to my website : https://omarfarahportfolio.netlify.app/
 # credits
 Check out this link for bootstrap - https://getbootstrap.com/ Check out this link for favicons - https://www.favicon-generator.org/